-Answers may be awarded some marks at Level 1 if they demonstrate any knowledge of the Catholic threat in Elizabethan England.
+Answers may be awarded some marks at Level 1 if they demonstrate any knowledge of life for the majority of people in the period 1900-1913.

 It is possible to reach the highest marks either by agreeing or disagreeing or anywhere between, providing the response matches the Level description.